spirrit/meleeuk/src/ranking.md

 # UK Melee Power Rankings

-Pick a ranking on the left to see how our players stacked up for that ranking season!
+Pick a section to view the rankings for that region